BlessingEmejulu/advice-generator-app/README.md

 Moreover, I want to acknowledge the profound influence you've had on both my technical skills and academic pursuits.
 Your guidance has been a beacon, inspiring me to push boundaries and strive for excellence.
 Your insights and encouragement have played a pivotal role in my growth, and for that, I am sincerely thankful.

-In more ways than one, you've been the biggest influence in shaping not only my tech skills but also my academic achievements.
-Your positivity and expertise have been a guiding force, and I appreciate the time and effort you've invested in my success.

 Thank you for being a wonderful friend and mentor.
 I am truly fortunate to have you in my life, and I want you to know how much your presence means to me.